paavomare/Bruckner-Study-Book-Viewer/README.md

 # The Kitzler-Studybook-Viewer

-This repository holds the source files of the [Bruckner-Studienbuch Viewer](https://apps-mufo.oeaw.ac.at/studienbuch/) and the MEI data as well as the XSLT for the harmonic analysis.
+This repository holds the source files of the [Bruckner Study Book Viewer](https://apps-mufo.oeaw.ac.at/studienbuch/) and the MEI data as well as the XSLT for the harmonic analysis.
 These are the results of the two-year project "Digital musical analysis with MEI on the example of Anton Bruckners' compositional studies" which [he created during his studies with Otto Kitzler](https://www.oeaw.ac.at/ikm/forschung/digital-musicology/digitale-musikanalyse-mit-mei/).

-This project pursued two objectives: The first was to create a digital edition of the studybook by encoding the entire manuscript in the XML-based format of the [Music Encoding Initiative (MEI)](http://www.music-encoding.org), including all interventions in the musical text such as deletions and additions as well as remarks and annotations by Anton Bruckner and his teacher
+This project pursued two objectives: The first was to create a digital edition of the study book by encoding the entire manuscript in the XML-based format of the [Music Encoding Initiative (MEI)](http://www.music-encoding.org), including all interventions in the musical text such as deletions and additions as well as remarks and annotations by Anton Bruckner and his teacher